arslanberkeozgur/OpenGLGameEngine/README.md

 - Multiple cameras in one scene, either free or following an object.

 ## Use
 In order to use the engine, user needs to satisfy the usual requirements for using OpenGL.
 This means that the user needs to include GLEW and GLFW to his/her path.
+For help, see https://www.youtube.com/watch?v=vGptI11wRxE.
 After this, user #includes GameEngine.h and creates a class inheriting publicly from the GLManager.
 In this class, user needs to overwrite two public functions :
 - **bool OnUserCreate()**
 - **bool OnUserUpdate(GLdouble deltaTime)**